[ Printer Friendly Version ] [ Report Abuse ]

 The two women sat holding each other desperately on the floor.

 AN: Thanks for taking your time to read.
 Please spare a bit more time and write me a review.
-I realise that some favourite stories so they can track them but please review if you feel the need to keep reading.
 Even review if you hated it!

 Your reviews inspire me to keep writing!